equill/syscat-gui/README.md

 ## License

-Against the unlikely event that somebody else wants to use this code, `cl-webcat` is licensed under GPLv3.
+Against the unlikely event that somebody else wants to use this code, `webcat-gui` is licensed under GPLv3.